Policy Choice in Time Series by Empirical Welfare Maximization: Introduction

 In the standard microeconometric setting considered in the treatment choice literature, the planner has access to a random sample of cross-sectional units, and it is often assumed that the populations from which the sample was drawn and to which the policy will be applied are the same.
 These assumptions are not feasible or credible in the time-series context, which leads to several non-trivial challenges.
-First, the economic environment and the economy's causal response to it may be time varying.
+First, the economic environment and the economy's causal response to it may be time-varying.
 Assumptions are required to make it possible to learn an optimal policy rule for future periods based on available past data.
 In addition, the outcomes and policies observed in the available data can be statistically and causally dependent in a complex manner, and accordingly, the identifiability of social welfare under counterfactual policies becomes non-trivial and requires some conditions on how past policies were assigned over time.
-Second, to define an optimal policy in the time-series setting, it is reasonable to consider social welfare \textit{conditional on} the history of observables at the time the policy decision is made.
-This conditional welfare contrasts with unconditional welfare, which averages conditional welfare with respect to hypothetical realizations of the history.
-Third, when past data is used to inform policy, we have only a single realization of a time-series in which the observations are dependent across the periods and possibly nonstationary.
+Second, in defining an optimal policy in a time-series context, it is natural to consider both unconditional welfare and conditional welfare given the history of observables available at the time the policy is chosen.
+The conditional perspective differs from the unconditional one in that it evaluates welfare given the realized history, whereas the unconditional criterion averages these conditional measures across all possible histories.
+These welfare criteria are unique in the time-series setting, contrasting with the standard settings with cross-sectional microdata.
+Whether the unconditional or the conditional welfare criterion is more relevant depends on applications and the data environment.
+Third, when past data are used to inform policy, we have only a single realization of a time series in which the observations are dependent across periods and possibly nonstationary.
 Such statistical dependence complicates the characterization of the statistical convergence of the welfare performance of an estimated policy.
 Fourth, if the planner wishes to learn a dynamic assignment policy, which prescribes a policy in each period over multiple periods on the basis of observable information available at the beginning of every period, the policy learning problem becomes substantially more involved.
 This is because a policy choice in the current period may affect subsequent policy choices through the current policy assignment and a realized outcome under the assigned treatment.